-Just as Baby Boomers on the lean manufacturing plant floor are getting ready to retire, so are the owners.
+Just as Baby Boomers on the manufacturing plant floor are getting ready to retire, so are the owners.
 More than 5,000 small manufacturing operations (with annual revenues between $2M – $20M) will either close their doors or find new owners in the next five years.

-Ironically, as many of these small business owners have gone through the rigors of lean manufacturing on the plant floor, getting a company primed for sale involves the same rigor, understanding the mindset of the prospective buyer.
+Ironically as many of these small business owners have gone through the rigors of lean manufacturing on the plant floor, getting a company primed for sale involves the same rigor, understanding the mindset of the prospective buyer.
 Because Accelerated Manufacturing Broker only deals in the manufacturing sector, years of experience have taught the team what buyers want to see and similarly what they want to avoid.

 It is not realistic to ask a manufacturing seller to take off their “owner mindset” and think like a buyer.
 Rarely is that kind of objectivity possible.
 No one wants to be told, “You have an ugly baby.”
 Owners see their business as their baby.
-So, if selling is a sincere objective, the eyes of an objective broker is akin to a lean manufacturing consultant who conducts a series of kaizen events in the effort to maximize continuous process improvement AND to secure top price for the sale of the manufacturing enterprise.
+So, if selling is a sincere objective, the eyes of an objective broker are akin to a lean consultant who conducts a series of kaizen events in an effort to maximize continuous process improvement AND to secure top price for the sale of the manufacturing enterprise.

 To help walk manufacturers through these steps across the finish line is often personally challenging.
 To map the process, I authored The Definitive Guide to Preparing Your Business for Sale.

-There are other data points needed such as a list of inventories, including raw material and finished product.
+There are other data points needed, such as a list of inventories, including raw material and finished product.
 For finished product, both costs and the price charged to the customer must be documented.
-A list of all insurance policies with costs is essential along with information regarding employee benefits.
+A list of all insurance policies with costs is essential, along with information regarding employee benefits.

 In the decades of managing Accelerated Manufacturing Brokers, the characteristics of the new buyer have changed, with sales/marketing & business development skills from other sectors, but frequently with less manufacturing experience.
 This new breed of buyer wants to know that the fundamental issues of quality are addressed.

-Quality: Making a Manufacturing Company Attractive for Sale
+Quality: Making a manufacturing company attractive for sale

 Manufacturing buyers want to know that risk has been mitigated by the seller.
 A high defect rate, product return rate, retooling, and rework are clear signs that QA/QC standards are failing.